Pylons/deform/docs/widget.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 The ``serialize`` method of a widget must serialize a :term:`cstruct`
-value to an HTML rendering.
+value to an HTML form rendering.
 A :term:`cstruct` value is the value
 which results from a :term:`Colander` schema serialization for the
 schema node associated with this widget.
 The result of this method
 should always be a ``unicode`` type containing some HTML.